develop-me/bootcamp--week-09-10--react/scripts/01-api/README.md

     - 13:00-14:00 Lunch
     - 15:30-16:00 Afternoon Break

+**This week is just a continuation of the previous week's material**

+**You're probably yearning to make more complex apps, but shouldn't until we learn about state management**

 ### Lifecycle Methods

 - For class based components, methods that React calls for us